maxxfuu/RNN-from-scratch/README.md

 Hidden step is conneted to future hidden steps for sequencial elements.
 The hidden step passes the value in two directions such that it passes to the output layer and the next sequence element.
 Each hidden step has knowledgeo of previous hidden step values because it is being passed forward sequentially.

-At a really high level, the RNN can "feed each sequence elelnbt both to the output and forward to the next sequence element so that network builds a memeory of the sequence.
+At a really high level, the RNN can feed each sequence element both to the output and forward to the next sequence element so that network builds a memeory of the sequence.

 <img src="images/rnn_unrolled.svg" alt="RNN Operations" width="600" height="400"/>